nolanlawson/css-talk-2022/markdown.md

 In [this benchmark](https://nolanlawson.com/2022/10/22/style-performance-and-concurrent-rendering/), I'm inserting `<style>` tags in each `rAF`, and you can see the style costs just steadily increasing, even though I'm not inserting any new DOM nodes.

+So the best practice is to batch your CSS rule insertions.

 ---

 # Avoid invalidating global CSS

+exclude: true

 .center[![Chrome dev tools showing large style cost at beginning and smaller throughout](./images/less-raf-thrashing.png)]